She is not an AI assistant. She is the system that holds your family's life.

 Your data stays yours

 Private, household-scoped, secured with row-level database security.
 Not shared.
-Not used to train AI without consent.
+Not used to train AI.
 Not accessible to anyone but you.

 She parses.
 Rules decide.